CleanCocoa/CrashReporter/README.md

 - The `User-Agent` metadata is set to `"\(APP_NAME)-\(VERSION)"` if the values are found in the app's bundle, e.g. `"Sherlock-2.0"`.
 - The `userEmail` variable is either left out or set to the email entered by the user.
+- The `userProvidedDetails` variable is either left out or set to the details entered by the user.
 - The `crashlog` variable is set to the contents of the `.crash` file the user submits.
 - The server response will be ignored.